What is Data Transformation?

 Purpose

-The purpose of data transformation is to enhance the raw data from its source in order to provide a consistent, accurate and understandable set of data that can be queried by a broad array of business insights creators and consumers to address relevant business questions effectively.
+The purpose of data transformation is to enhance the raw data from its source to provide a consistent, accurate and understandable set of data that can be queried by a broad array of business insights creators and consumers to address relevant business questions effectively.

 Primary Uses of Data Transformation Software